The Real Truth Behind Tallow Brands

 Why it Happens: Compromised skin barriers and chronic inflammation lead to irritation, itchiness, and broken skin.

-How Tallow Helps: Rich in anti-inflammatory lipids like stearic and palmitic acid, tallow calms flare-ups while nourishing and sealing the skin barrier – without steroids or synthetics.
+How Tallow Helps: Beef tallow is rich in anti-inflammatory lipids like stearic and palmitic acid.
+Tallow calms flare-ups while nourishing and sealing the skin barrier without the use of harsh steroids or synthetics.

 Acne